MichaelAllen/Rock-Code-Snippets/Rock/README.md

     - **utility** - Make a task easier
 - **topic/??** - What are some topics that the snippet relates to?
 Primarily to help with searching.

-If you want to browse by tags, you can visit the [[Tags]] page.
+If you want to browse by tags, you can visit the [Tags Index](/tags).
 You can also use tags in the search box above.

 ## Disclaimer